LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/configuration.md

 There are a few configurations that brands can elect to control for the agent experience as outlined below.

+{: .notice}
+**Please notes:** Brands with blended accounts, or those that offer both live chat and messaging, may need to make adjustments to their operations.
+For more information, please consult the blended accounts overview.

 ## Enabling the enhanced workspace

 Messaging agents can access the enhanced agent workspace starting on September 16th, but it is off by default and must be enabled in permissions.